THIEN HAU TEMPLE OR BA TEMPLE IN HO CHI MINH CITY

 Besides, the temple has lots of other antiques made in the late 18th century and 19th century.
 The temple is decorated with flowers and leaves, birds and animals, horizontal lacquered boards and parallel sentences.
 All of them have red and yellow colors which make the atmosphere warm and solemn.
 The temple also has carved pictures of the four supernatural creatures.
 The temple has pottery sculpture attached on temple’s top, roof, eaves, walls and altars which were produced in China in 1908.

-Circle incense sticks hung at the top of Thien Hau Temple
+Activities at Thien Hau Temple

-Generally, the Thien Hau Thanh Mau legend gives prominence to Chinese woman having filial devotion, merit, sacrifice to everyone.
-Building and worshiping Thien Hau Thanh Mau for a long time show gratefulness of Chinese to a god having supported them on the way going to new land to earn living, and helped them to live and work in peace and contentment.
+Generally, the Thien Hau Thanh Mau legend gives prominence to Chinese women having filial devotion, merit, sacrifice to everyone.
+Building and worshiping Thien Hau Thanh Mau for a long time show gratefulness of Chinese to a god having supported them on the way going to new lands to earn living, and helped them to live and work in peace and contentment.
 Because of belief about sacrifice heart to everyone of the Lady, Vietnamese people have also gone to the temple to worship.

 Thien Hau Temple is one of the most beautiful Chinese temples and pagodas of in Ho Chi Minh City.
-It has Chinese architecture style and contains many antiques.
+It has a Chinese architectural style and contains many antiques.
 This place is not only a place to worship a god but also a place where China- Vietnamese gather and helping each other in Saigon.
 Due to reasons having just spoken above, Thien Hau Temple is recognized monument of architecture and art of national level on the seventh of January, 1993.